Hiking in Italy: The 8 Best Routes in the Dolomites

 Trekking experts per destination

 Hiking in Italy?
 Read our blog post and discover the eight best routes for a hiking adventure in Italy.
 While the wonders of nature in Italy are well-known, it's only when you venture into the mountains and hike along the breathtaking coasts that you truly realize how beautiful this country is.
-Join us for a hike at Tre Cime di Lavaredo or Cinque Torre, explore the most scenic routes for an unforgettable time in Northern Italy, and relax Lake Garda.
+Join us for a hike at Tre Cime di Lavaredo or Cinque Torre, explore the most scenic routes for an unforgettable time in Northern Italy, and relax at Lake Garda.
 Andiamo!

 Italy is not only famous for its food, history, and art, but it also offers diverse hiking opportunities that are perfect for exploring its beautiful natural landscapes.
-The Italian Alps and Dolomites are a Disneyland for anyone looking for a authentic walking trip.
+The Italian Alps and Dolomites are a Disneyland for anyone looking for an authentic walking trip.

 1) The Ultimate Tour in the Dolomites: Alta Via 1